 Decision dates: March 15, 2022 / July 31, 2022

 Expected size of individual awards: Between $2,000 to $25,000

-Cost Sharing: Inclusion of cost share is not a requirement of this opportunity.
+Cost Sharing: Inclusion of cost share is welcome, but not a requirement of this opportunity.

 - Promoting Broad-Based Economic Growth

 All project activities must take place outside of the United States and its territories.